Step 27 – Deceased Estate Administration Guide

 - be certain that the Supreme Court has reviewed the Will(s) (where available) for its validity and determine which was the latest Will to avoid a claim by someone who was superseded by a newer Will appointing someone else as Executor; and

-- have confidence that where no Will was in place, the Administrator was properly identified and appointed by the Supreme Court to act on the estate’s behalf per the relevant laws to protect the asset they will transfer.
+- have confidence that where no Will was in place, the Administrator has been properly identified and appointed by the Supreme Court to act on the Estate's behalf per the relevant laws to protect the asset they will transfer.

-Some reasons why most Executors and Administrators make a Grant of Probate application or Letters of Administration application are to:- follow due process by properly advertising the Notice of Intended Application and comply with the necessary timeframes required by law;
+Some reasons why most Executors and Administrators make a Grant of Probate or Letters of Administration application are to:- follow due process by properly advertising the Notice of Intended Application and comply with the necessary timeframes required by law (see Step 27.10 Publish the Statutory Notice below for more details);

 - avoid duplication where another Will may exist appointing someone else as Executor who has applied or will also apply;